When God Interrupts Your Plans

 If so, God reassures you in Isaiah 41:13, “For I am the Lord your God who takes hold of your right hand and says to you, Do not fear; I will help you.”

-If you’re plans have been disrupted, instead of turning to fear, choose to trust God, believing He will help you.
+If your plans have been disrupted, instead of turning to fear, choose to trust God, believing He will help you.